Why Experts Advise Against Using Baby Powder or Cornstarch on the Diaper Area

 Do you need to use baby powder when changing a diaper?

 The American Academy of Pediatrics (AAP) advises parents not to use cornstarch or talc-based baby powders when changing a diaper.
 Keeping the area clean and moisturized with simple, natural products is best.
-Also, change your little one’s diaper as soon as possible after noticing it is soiled.
+The AAP also recommends changing your little one’s diaper as soon as possible after noticing it is soiled.
 This will negate the need for extra products to keep the area dry.
-Not only does this save your child’s bottom from irritation, but it also saves you time and money.
-Less products means quicker diaper changes and fewer items to purchase.
-It’s also important to note that you should absolutely never use baby powder on skin that is already affected by diaper rash, as it is sure to further irritate the skin.

 Moisturized skin = healthy skin